 The hike takes us about an hour and a half return since we stop a lot to look at the flowers, butterflies and cows.
 We also like to take a little picnic to have at the falls.

-Start at the tennis courts at the bottom of town for a leisurely meander along the Dérêches.
-There is plenty to do along the river including various parkour courses, the Indiana adventure park, the horse riding stables and a play park.
-Kids of all ages love throwing stones into the river, trundling across the little bridges and climbing over fallen logs and up leafy slopes.
+Start at the tennis courts near the swimming pool and skate park in Morzine and follow the path along the Dérêches.
+There is plenty to do along the river including various parkour courses, the Indiana Adventure Park that has a zip wire, the horse riding stables and a play park.

-From the bibliothèque opposite the church, Le Renard, is another peaceful amble along the river to the Nyon falls.
+From the bibliothèque opposite the church in town, Le Sentier du Renard, is another peaceful amble along the river to the Nyon falls.
 It is a gentle incline and pushchair friendly.
 It is also really shady so good to do on a drizzly or sunny day as it is not exposed.
 From the top of the falls you can either retrace your steps or double back across the Pleney plateaux which has nice views over the town.